AdaCore/gnatstudio/docs/users_guide/main_window.rst

 underlying OS shell as defined by the :samp:`{SHELL}` or :samp:`{COMSPEC}` environment variables.

-This console is opened via the :menuselection:`Tools->Consoles->OS Shell` menu.
+This console is opened via the :menuselection:`Tools --> Consoles --> OS Shell` menu.
 This menu is available only if the plug-in :file:`shell.py` was loaded in GPS (which is the default).